-In this course, Bible scholar and professor Dr. Fred Putnam presents a course on teaching the Bible as a classic or classical text.
+In this course, Bible scholar and professor Dr. Fred Putnam presents sessions on teaching the Bible as a classic or classical text.
 Along with Dr. Putnam, Teacher Assistant Paul Weinhold will support graduate students enrolled in this course.

 Dr. Fred Putnam has taught graduate, post-graduate, and undergraduate courses in biblical language and interpretation since 1984, as well as high-school level seminars in Shakespeare, poetry, literature, and philosophy.
 He teaches the honors courses in biblical studies.
 He has published several reference works and textbooks on Classical (Biblical) Hebrew, and is now writing a book on the interpretation of biblical poetry.
 His next two book-length projects are on biblical theology based on biblical metaphors, and a Christian view of education.
 Dr. Putnam is an ordained minister (Presbyterian Church in America).
 He and his wife, Emilie, have three daughters, all of whom live in southeast Pennsylvania.
 He enjoys reading and discussing poems, military history, literature, baking, listening to and making music (singing and playing recorder, hand drum, timbrel, and finger cymbals—early music), mountain-biking, and swimming in lakes.
 Learn more on his website: fputnam.com.